CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.3.1 Outsourcing for service providers.txt

 #### OPS.3.1.A10 Planning and maintaining information security in ongoing outsourcing operations [ISB Outsourcing Service Provider]

 The outsourcing customer SHOULD create an operating concept that takes all relevant safety aspects into account.
-The security concepts of the outsourcing partners SHOULD regularly be checked for up-to-dateness and consistency with each other.
+The security concepts of the outsourcing partners SHOULD regularly be checked for up-to-dateness and consistency.
 The status of the agreed security measures SHOULD be checked regularly.
 There should be regular communication between the outsourcing partners, including coordination on changes and improvements.

 The outsourcing partners SHOULD regularly conduct joint exercises and tests to maintain safety levels.
 Information about security risks and their handling SHOULD be exchanged between the outsourcing partners on a regular basis.
 There SHOULD exist a process that ensures the flow of information in dealing with security incidents affecting the respective contractors.